Tinamous/UltimakerLid/ReadMe.md

 #Ultimaker 2 Lid.

-An acrylic lid for the Ultimaker 2, 2+ and Extended to help keep dust off the printer bead and maintain a (slightly) more stable thermal environment.
+An acrylic lid for the Ultimaker 2, 2+ and Extended to help keep dust off the printer bead and maintain a more stable thermal environment.

 ![Ultimaker 2 Lid](/Pictures/UltimakerLid.png)

 * Use 3mm Acrylic.
-  * Use clear if you want to see your print when the lid is fitted!
+  * Use clear if you want to see your print when the lid is fitted
   * Suggest using cast acrylic to reduce internal forces in sheets.
 * Laser cutting guides are for 600x400 sheets.
 * Use Tensol 12 glue to glue the lid together.